sv-cover/cover-php/bulma_progress.md

     - sessions/_login_widget.twig (to separate the form from the become a member button)
 - Non-hidden mobile navbar options (like search, login, apps, hamburger).
 A bit like JFV does it (or Google)
 - Narrow content container for improved readability.
 Probably with TOC sidebar.
+- Almanak rendering.
+Last row is weird, images are not centered.

 ## Other

 - Remove profile signature, it isn't used and didn't fit in the design
 - Remove language switch from profile
+- Almanac form is weird.
+May need some backend improvements (filter on filter).

+# Pending Design Decisions

+- Inline login form or separate page?
+- Rounded profile pictures in Almanak?
+Forum?